 GMAT Critical Reasoning: Wizako's Free Practice Questions for Critical Reasoning.
 15 questions with detailed explanation..
 Access GMAT CR sample questions here.

-The GMAT total score is computed on a scale of 200 to 800 points in increments of 10 points.
+In the new GMAT marking pattern, the GMAT total score is computed on a scale of 205 to 805 points in increments of 10 points.

-A GMAT total score upward of 740 is a GREAT SCORE.
-If the rest of your resume meets the hygiene criteria, you are likely to get some form of tuition fee waivers / scholarship with a 740 GMAT score from quite a few top US business schools.
+A GMAT total score upward of 715 (99th percentile in CY2024) is a GREAT SCORE.
+If the rest of your resume meets the hygiene criteria, you are likely to get some form of tuition fee waivers / scholarship with a 715 GMAT score from quite a few top US business schools.

 Privacy Policy | Terms & Conditions